mralex/bluebottle/README.md

 * For the interests of time, the core WorkOrders React component will request fresh API data every time the user clicks on the pagination buttons.
-The code is angled toward caching that data, and would be a concern in a production environment, but for the sake of making order changes, and creating new orders quickly, the data gets reloaded.
+The code is angled toward caching that data, and it would be a concern in a production environment.
+But for the sake of making order changes, and creating new orders quickly, the data gets reloaded.

-* While not super familiar with using Jest/Enzyme, I did manage to get it setup and working for a couple components in the app.
-Given more time, I'd add more test coverage.

 # Running the code